the 2024-2025 FTLP class in a group

 Attention: International Applicants

-Before completing this application, we strongly advise that you contact our International Student Services Office for information about being an international student in Canada, study permits, work permits, and any related visa and immigration considerations which you may need to take into account.
+Before completing this application, we strongly advise that you contact our International Student Services Office for information about being an international student in Canada, study permits, post-graduate work permits, and any related visa and immigration considerations which you may need to take into account.
+Requirements relative to work permits have recently changed.
+At present, the Program does not meet the requirements for the Post-Graduate Work Permit Program.
+To learn more about work permits, please visit this website.
 The Program representatives cannot provide advice regarding immigration issues.

-Please be aware that completion of the Program does not guarantee that you will become a Permanent Resident of Canada.
+Please be aware that completion of the Program does not guarantee that you will become a Permanent Resident of Canada or that you will be able to work in Canada.

 Please refer to the section “Licensing and Employment Process for Foreign Trained Lawyers” to ensure that you understand the pathway to practice for foreign trained lawyers in Canada.
 In order to complete Step 3 “Complete your Articles,” you will need to have the appropriate immigration status to enable you to be able to work in Canada.